alejoloaiza/ffxbluetest/README.md

 If you dont, just run the command inside the Go docker image like this:
 `docker exec -it goserver go test -cover`

+## Tell us what you thought of the test and how long it took you to complete:

+I really enjoyed the test, its very straightforward but it gives you space and freedom to play with your creativity and to challenge yourself into building something good.
+When I was trying to build the query for the GET articles by date and tag, I thought changing to a SQL DB will make this easier, but I challenged myself and did some research about views in CouchDB and I was able to extract the data using that.
+I have to be honest I'm no expert in CouchDB, it's the second time I have used it, but I do know it's fast and powerful.

+It took me around 3-4 days (Not full days): First day around 1.5 hours, Second day around 2 hours, Third day around 3 hours and the fourth day around 2.5 hours.

+##  Tell us what else you would have added to the code if you had more time

+- Security (both DB and API)
+- Better benchmarks using Apache Benchmark.
+- A good logger with verbosity levels.